-In the last quarter of 2009 and the beginning of 2010, based on the success and sales volumes generated by the Natuzzi Editions Collection, the Group decided to promote this collection as a distinct brand under the "Natuzzi Editions" label in the Americas region and under the "Editions" label in Europe and our "Rest of the World" region, with limited numbers of models and covers exclusively for wholesale distribution.
+In the last quarter of 2009, throughout 2010 and in the first quarter of 2011, based on the success and sales volumes generated by the Natuzzi Editions Collection, the Group decided to promote this collection as a distinct brand under the "Natuzzi Editions" label in the Americas region and under the "Editions" label in Europe and our "Rest of the World" region, with limited numbers of models and covers exclusively for wholesale distribution, thus targeting the medium/medium-low segment of the market.
 The Group strategically decided to leverage the Natuzzi name in the Americas region, and therefore launched the brand as "Natuzzi Editions" due to its name recognition in the marketplace and in order to assure prior customers of the Group's continuing strength and presence in that region.
-In Europe and the Rest of the World, the brand was launched as "Editions" in order not to avoid conflicting with the Group's well-established network of stores and galleries that are already operating under the Natuzzi name.
+In Europe and the Rest of the World, the brand was launched as "Editions" in order to avoid conflicting with the Group's well-established network of stores and galleries that are already operating under the Natuzzi name.

-The "Editions" brand was officially presented in January 2010 during a well-known worldwide trade fair in Koln, Germany as a new trademark intended for the traditional wholesale market.
+The "Editions" brand was officially presented in January 2010 during a well-known worldwide trade fair in Koln, Germany, as a new trademark intended for the traditional wholesale market.
+Both the "Natuzzi Editions" and the "Editions" collections are targeted specifically to large customers and should help the Group to recover market share.
+They both offer a very targeted collection of products, with a high level of attention to the achievement of an excellent service at competitive prices.

-Since 2007, the Group has refreshed and updated the image of its Italsofa brand and operates a total of 11 Italsofa stores in China, with the objective of positioning Italsofa as a higher market alternative to very low-cost Chinese competitors.
-By March 31, 2010, in addition to the 11 stores in China, the Group has opened five stores in Israel, one in Spain, one in UAE and one in Montenegro, and the Group has also opened six galleries in Europe and Asia.
-In 2010, the Group intends to continue developing the Italsofa retail channel in Europe and the Middle East.
+Since 2007, the Group has refreshed and updated the image of its Italsofa brand and operates a total of 28 Italsofa stores (two of which are directly owned by the Group) as of March 31, 2011, with the objective of positioning Italsofa as a higher market alternative to very low-cost Chinese competitors.
+By March 31, 2011, the Group has also opened 22 stores in Europe and Asia.
+In 2011, the Group intends to continue developing the Italsofa retail channel in Europe and the Middle East.
 In addition, the Group has decided to allocate marketing investments for both communications and for the Italsofa display system to support this new retail channel.